 - When the identity of the subject-matter of the gift has been completely lost, just as wheat, the subject-matter of gift, is converted into flour.

 - When the donor has received something in return (iwaz).

-- When the object of gift is to receive religious or spiritual benefit or merit, such as sadaqa.
+- When the object of the gift is to receive the religious or spiritual benefit or merit, such as sadaqa.

 The Shia law of revocation of gifts differs from the Sunni law in the following respects: First, gift can be revoked by a mere declaration on the part of the donor without any proceedings in a court of law; secondly, a gift made to a spouse is revocable; and thirdly, a gift to a relation, whether within the prohibited degrees or not, is revocable.

 The conception of the term gift and subject matter of gift has been an age-old and traditional issue which has developed into a distinct facet in property law.
 Different aspects related to gift in property act and its distinction with the Mohammedan law and its implications has been the major subject matter of this article.